SeniorMars/attendenceForm/README.md

 You could also do the following to allow the script to run.
-Make sure the script runs.
+Make sure the put your username and email.

 or